Nattymhillz/Jebbah-Nathan/README.md

-# Jebbah-Nathan
+# Engr.Jebbah-Nathan
-Structure engineer for project and Architectural design
+Structurally incline with civil  engineering for project and Architectural designs